torvalds/linux/Documentation/virt/kvm/api.rst

 decoding the instruction from guest memory (if it's very brave) and continue executing the guest, or it can decide to suspend, dump, or restart the guest.

-Note that KVM does not skip the faulting instruction as it does for KVM_EXIT_MMIO, but userspace has to emulate any change to the processing state if it decides to decode and emulate the instruction.
+Analte that KVM does analt skip the faulting instruction as it does for KVM_EXIT_MMIO, but userspace has to emulate any change to the processing state if it decides to decode and emulate the instruction.